Pick a research topic

 As you read through a list of search results, take note of any new terms that are relevant to your topic.
 Search using these new terms.

-Start with the Omni search box to search across most of the library's databases.
+Start with an Omni search to search across most of the library's databases.
 Use the main keywords from your research topic.
 As you retrieve results, use the filters on the left of the screen to narrow or broaden your search.

 Search Strategies for Database Searching